kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 Some of those changes could be considered straight forward, e.g.

 - K8s API conventions suggest to deprecate and remove `phase` fields from status, Cluster API is going to align to this recommendation
-  (and improve Conditions to provide similar or even a better info as a replacement).
+  (and improve Conditions to provide similar or even better info as a replacement).
-- K8s resources do not have a concept similar to "terminal feature" existing in Cluster API resources, and users approaching the project are struggling with this idea; in some cases also provider's implementers are struggling with it.
+- K8s resources do not have a concept similar to "terminal failure" in Cluster API resources, and users approaching the project are struggling with this idea.
+In some cases also provider's implementers are struggling with it.
   Accordingly, Cluster API resources are dropping `FailureReason` and `FailureMessage` fields.
-  Like in K8s objects, terminal failures should be surfaced using conditions, with a well documented type/reason representing a "terminal failure"; it is up to a consumers to treat them accordingly.
+  Like in K8s objects, "terminal failures" should be surfaced using conditions, with a well documented type/reason representing a "terminal failure"; it is up to consumers to treat them accordingly.
+There is no special treatment for these conditions within Cluster API.
 - Bubble up more information about Machines to the owner resource (control plane, MachineSet, MachineDeployment, MachinePool) and then to the Cluster.

-Some other changes requires a little bit more context, which is provided in following paragraphs:
+Some other changes require a little bit more context, which is provided in following paragraphs:

 - Review and standardize the usage of the concept of readiness and availability to align to K8s API conventions / conditions used in core K8s objects like `Pod`, `Node`, `Deployment`, `ReplicaSet` etc.